sentry-demos/empower/spring-boot/README.md

   }
 ```

-3. Set other spring-boot/src/main/resources/application.properties property values
+3. Set other `spring-boot/src/main/resources/application.properties` property values

+Note: Follow steps for **Local DEV deployment** XOR **Cloud GCP deployment**

 ### Local DEV deployment
-Verify that the DEV section is not commented and values are set AND GCP section is commented.
+Verify that the DEV section is not commented and values are set AND GCP section is commented (i.e. `application.properties` should have no values for `spring.datasource.url` nor `server.port`.)
 ```
 spring.datasource.url=jdbc:postgresql://<server>:<port>/<database name>
 server.port=8090